 Solution: Don't hurt yourself by trying to lift things yourself.
 First, break the piece down in any way to make it manageable: empty contents, remove drawers or legs.
 If it's still too big or heavy, round up a friend or next-door neighbor to help you out on the fly.
 Otherwise, save up all your little odd jobs and hire someone one Saturday afternoon to knock out everything out on your to-do list that requires help.

 Solution: Create structured ways to leave the house and regularly interact with others— especially if you also work at home — at the times you feel most alone.
 Sign up for yoga classes, or join a book club.
-Host regular dinner parties, or even low-key television watching sessions with another person who shares your love of Mad Men.
+Host regular dinner parties, or even low-key television watching sessions with another person who shares your love of Game of Thrones.
 Lastly, think about adopting a furry friend.
 (Because everyone talks to their pets, no matter what we tell others.)

 Solution: Yes, there's always LifeAlert.
 And the pet (dog) you adopted to thwart loneliness will also help deter any meanies.
 Otherwise, set up a check-in system with a friend/neighbor and agree to touch base with each other regularly via text or phone.
 Ideally, this person will live alone as well, so the benefits go both ways.
 If one party is suspiciously quiet, either expect a welcome knock on your door, or head on over to check out your buddy.

-Solution: For mail, check out this post on How to Manage Home Deliveries.
+Solution: For mail, check out this post on How to Manage Home Deliveries ro services like Amazon Locker.
 For repairs, arrange to work from home one afternoon (again, if this is feasible).
 Renters can often ask landlords to greet the person on site.
 If you know and completely trust your repairman or contractor, install a key safe outdoors, then change the combination once the work is done.
 If all else fails, and you have to take the time, try scheduling appointments first thing in the morning, or as the last slot in the day.

 Re-edited from a post originally published 7.15.2014 - cm